LoxXo/upcmonitor/README.md

 To import dashboard from project's JSON file after logging in:

-1. From left bar choose **Dashboards** and then **Import**.
+1. From the left bar choose **Dashboards** and then **Import**.
 2. Click **Upload JSON file** and select `Grafana-UPC-Monitor.json` file.
-3. After loading it you should see a dashboard same as on screenshot above.
-Use it as is or modify to fit your needs.
+3. After loading it you should see a dashboard the same as on screenshot above.
+Use it as it is or modify to fit your needs.

 ## Creating a systemd unit
-1. If you want to use it as timed service, create file named `/etc/systemd/system/upcmonitor.service`:
+1. If you want to use it as a timed service, create a file named `/etc/systemd/system/upcmonitor.service`:
 ```
 [Unit]
 Description=UPC router stats scrapper with Postgres